stitchdata/docs/_saas-integrations/3plcentral/v1/3plcentral-v1.md

 #      Setup Instructions    #
 # -------------------------- #

-requirements-list:
-  - item: "**Base Url**.
-API URL to which /endpoints are appended.
-Example: 'http://secure-wms.com' "
-  - item: "**Client ID**.
-A secure OAuth 2.0 identifier for each application/client."
-  - item: "**Client Secret**.
-A secure OAuth 2.0 secret key for application/client authentication."
-  - item: "**Customer ID**.
-Integer ID number for the customer organization."
-  - item: "**Facility ID**.
-Integer ID number for the warehouse facility."
-  - item: "**TPL Key**.
-A warehouse-specific 3PL key."
-  - item: "**User Login**.
-Interger ID number for the user."

-requirements-info:

 setup-steps:
-  - title: "Gather Requirements"
+  - title: "Request API Credentials from {{ integration.display_name }}"
-    anchor: "gather-requirements"
+    anchor: "request-api"
     content: |
-      Log into your 3PL Central account and contact your account manager to collect the information needed from the requirements list.
+      1. Log into your {{ integration.display_name }} account and request the following information from your account manager:
+      - **Base URL**.
+The API URL to which endpoints are appended.
+      - **Client ID**.
+Your secure OAuth 2.0 identifier.
+      - **Client Secret**.
+Your secure OAuth 2.0 secret key.
+      - **Customer ID**.
+The integer ID number for your customer organization.
+      - **Facility ID**.
+The integer ID number for your warehouse facility.
+      - **TPL Key**.
+Your warehouse-specific {{ integration.display_name }} key.
+      - **User Login**.
+The interger ID number for your user account.
+      2. Keep this information available so you can add the integration in the next step.
   - title: "add integration"
-    # content: |
+    content: |
-      # starting with 4., add instructions for additional fields in UI
+      4. Enter the information you requested from [Step 1](#request-api).
   - title: "historical sync"
   - title: "replication frequency"
   - title: "track data"